 Steps to fix:

-• If the _blocks folder is publishable, edit it, go to the "Configure" tab and uncheck the box that makes it publishable.
+1. If the _blocks folder is publishable: Unpublish the folder, then edit the folder, go to the "Configure" tab and uncheck the box that makes it publishable. ("_blocks" folders should not be publishable)

-• Move any items within that folder that you want published to another folder.
-It is an image, consider moving it to an _images folder, or if it is a file like a pdf or Word doc, consider moving it to a _files folder
+2. Move any items within that folder that you want published to another folder.
+If it's an image, consider moving it to an "_images" folder, or if it is a file like a pdf or Word doc, consider moving it to a "_files" folder.

 Explanation: Often it is easiest to just say "click here" when adding a link, however this has the following issues:

-2. It is not a usability best-practice (people must then backtrack to see what they are clicking on)
+2. It is not a usability best-practice (people must then fully understand the context to see what they are clicking on)

 The email you received will look something like this: